 The city lies on the Anatolian plateau nearly 3000 feet above sea level, with forested regions to the northeast and fertile plains to the south and east.
 It has hot, dry summers and cold, snowy winters.
 It is linked to other parts of Turkey and beyond by good highways, railways and a large international airport.
 The Turkish Parliament and the Heads of State reside in Ankara, and the city has a formal feel.
 It is rich in museums and other cultural sites, universities, parks, bustling shopping districts, and a fascinating night life.
 Public transportation is modern, plentiful and convenient, and Turkish culture is warm and welcoming to visitors, with a strong ethos of hospitality.

 Students may participate in the fall or spring semester, or the academic year.
-Fall semester normally begins with the exchange orientation during the second week of September and ends in late January.
-Spring semester begins in early February and ends in late May.
+Fall semester normally begins with the exchange orientation during the second week of September and ends in early January.
+Spring semester begins in late January and ends in late May.

-Bilkent University has been ranked among the top 225 universities in the world by the Times Higher Education World Rankings of 2014-2015, and as the best university in Turkey.
+Bilkent University ranked among the top 5 Best Global Universities in Turkey according to the 2017 U.S. News and World Report.
 It has a student population of 12,000 and over 1,000 faculty members.
 A third of its faculty are international, coming from about 40 countries, and Bilkent has exchange agreements with over 260 universities from around the world.
 A hallmark of Bilkent is the close communication between students and faculty.
 The student to professor ratio is 14:1.
 With 9 faculties and 33 Bachelor’s programs, 5 graduate schools with 54 graduate programs, 3 applied schools, 2 vocational schools and a variety of programs and centers of study, students have a rich array of disciplines to choose from.

 Among their most distinguished departments are Archaeology, International Relations, and Music.
 Bilkent also offers more fine arts than most European universities.

 A small selection of the many courses to choose from includes: